 – to undertake critical analysis, evaluation and synthesis of new and complex ideas;

 – to communicate with their peers in Geography, the larger scholarly community and with society in general about their areas of expertise.

 Open positions for doctoral candidates are advertised on the website of the Geography Unit (http://www.unifr.ch/geoscience/geographie/en/general-information/open-position).
 Alternatively, interested candidates can also contact a supervisor of the Geography Unit and state their interest or propose a research project.

 Funding and salary

 Doctoral research is either financed through assistant positions at the Unit of Geography, or through third party funding acquired by the supervisor or the doctoral candidate himself.
-Salaries of employed doctoral candidates correspond to the standards of the Faculty of Sciences.
+Salaries of employed doctoral candidates correspond to the standards of the Faculty of Science and Medicine.